GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/user-agent/index.md

 Further, the `User-Agent` string has grown longer and more complex, which led to error-prone string parsing.
-UA-CH provides structured and reliable data that is easier for servers to understand.
-Existing code which parses the UA string should continue to work, but you will need to migrate to UA-CH if your site needs other specific information for any
+UA-CH provides structured and reliable data that is easier to understand.
+Existing code which parses the UA string shouldn’t break (though it will return less data), and you’ll need to migrate to UA-CH if your site needs specific information for any
 [valid use cases](https://wicg.github.io/ua-client-hints/#use-cases).

 ## How do the reduced UA and UA-CH work?